benallard/galileo/README.txt

 Introduction
 ------------

-This is a python script to synchronise a Fitbit device with the fitbit server.
+This is a Python script to synchronize a Fitbit device with the Fitbit web service.
 It allows you to browse your data on their website, and their apps.

-All bluetooth based trackers are supported.
-Those are :
+All Bluetooth-based trackers are supported.
+Those are:

 - Fitbit One
 - Fitbit Zip
 - Fitbit Flex
-- Fitbit Force (?)
+- Fitbit Force (unconfirmed - please report success or failure)

 .. note:: The Fitbit Ultra tracker is **not supported** as it communicates
           using the ANT protocol.
 To synchronize it, please use libfitbit_.

-This is mainly targetted at Linux as fitbit does not provide software to synchronize their device there.
-But as python is cross-platform and the used libraries are available on a broad variety of platform also, it should not be too difficult to port it to other platforms.
+This script is mainly targeted at Linux because Fitbit does not provide any Linux-compatible software but, as Python is cross-platform and the libraries used are available on a broad variety of platforms, it should not be too difficult to port it to other platforms.

 .. _libfitbit: https://github.com/openyou/libfitbit